 - the separation of liquid and solid waste at source (as indicated in the diagrams) will not guarantee that the liquid waste is uncontaminated.
 Therefore, the release of this liquid directly into the reed bed/pond remains a real health hazard,

 - the local custom of using water for washing after toileting will further, regularly contaminate the liquid waste stream with solid waste and if this liquid stream is not treated it will greatly increase the health hazard,

-- ultra violet light (from sunlight) could have a sterilising effects on the pond / reed bed water if it were shallow BUT during the wet season, when the problem of contaminated water is greatest, cloud cover will limit the available daily sunlight, the reeds also limit the impact of UV radiation by shading the water,
+- ultraviolet light (from sunlight) could have a sterilising effect on the pond/reed bed water if it were shallow BUT during the wet season, when the problem of contaminated water is greatest, cloud cover will limit the available daily sunlight, the reeds also limit the impact of UV radiation by shading the water,

 - the communal nature of the unit will need a high level of village management and the proximity of houses and families may make this design unworkable, think about who will maintain the unit and be responsible for daily cleaning and maintenance and will they be paid?

 - if the whole unit provides only one working toilet place (as the other 3 are resting the waste material) the total number of people served will need careful consideration, particularly if it is a communal toilet,

 - the costings are not accurate and items noted in the specification are not included (or cannot be identified in the costing)